Celebrating 20 years of community-led development "The Apache Way"

-This document describes the Apache release process.
-Every Apache Software Foundation release must meet requirements for content , process , and publication.
-These requirements ensure that Apache contributors and users benefit from appropriate legal protection, and reflect the Foundation's goals of open, collaborative software development.
+Every Apache Software Foundation project software release must meet requirements for content , process , and publication.
+These requirements ensure that Apache contributors and users benefit from appropriate legal protection the ASF provides, and reflect the Foundation's goals of open, collaborative software development.

-Read this document if you are an Apache committer and you want to learn how to create and publish a release from an Apache project, or you have a general interest in the Apache release process.
-This document will provide you with an overview of tthe requirements and some commonly-used tools, and it will provide you with links to other pages with more details.
+This process is meant for Apache committers or PMC members who want to learn how to create and publish a release from an Apache project.
+This provides an overview of the process steps, the requirements, and some commonly-used tools, and it will provide you with links to other pages with more details.

 An Apache release is a set of valid , signed , artifacts, voted on by the appropriate PMC and distributed on the ASF's official release infrastructure.
 All of the highlighted words in the previous sentence are critical, and are defined in the following sections.